typedb/homebrew-tap/README.md

-# Grakn Labs Homebrew Tap
+# Vaticle Homebrew Tap

-Welcome to Grakn Labs Homebrew Tap.
-Home to Grakn Core and Grakn Workbase distributions for Mac OSX.
+Welcome to Vaticle Homebrew Tap.
+Home to TypeDB and TypeDB Workbase distributions for macOS.

 ## Adding The Tap